scottpcs/Agentopia/agentopia-summary.md

 - React
 - React Flow
-- OpenAI API (to be integrated)
+- Vite (for build and development)

-This summary reflects the current state of the Agentopia project and provides a starting point for future development sessions.
+This summary reflects the current state of the Agentopia project and provides a roadmap for future development, with a focus on implementing API calls for model interactions in the next phase.